How to Print Labels from Airtable (Product, Shipping, Inventory)

 | Products table with Quantity field | Repeat X Times | Same label repeated X times |

-TypeFlow offers two modes based on your data structure.
+TypeFlow offers two modes based on how your Airtable data is structured.

 Mode 1: Linked Records